 Our major success this year has been the progress of the Winter Bridge project.
 We have been very fortunate with our two new committee members – Roy Coverly and Peter Morley – who have been working very hard to help us with this important project.
 Roy has been using his engineering skills as the project manager and Peter has been doing a very successful job as our funding officer to get grants amounting to £5500 from several sources so that we can now go ahead in 2018.
 In addition to the new bridge, we also have sufficient grant funding to undertake tree management and path improvements in the vicinity of the bridge.
 This is all great news!

 What are the challenges for the future?

-Turning to the Management Cttee, we are delighted to welcome 2 new members – Peter Morley who is going to be our Funding Officer and Roy Coverly who brings his expertise as a civil engineer and who has already been a great practical support in various directions.
-They will join Roy Johnson and Nigel Emmerson who act as our site managers, Heather Coverly who is our PR and Publicity Officer, Gordon Jackson, our GBC representative and Tony Smith, our Pirbright Institute representative and, of course, Barbara Carr, our Secretary and Julie Emmerson, our Treasurer.
+Turning to the Management Cttee, we are delighted to welcome 1 new member – John Shawyer who has already given v valuable practical help around the site and will be helping Roy Coverly with the physical construction of the Winter Bridge.
+They will join Nigel Emmerson who acts as our site manager, Peter Morley as our skilful Funding Officer, Heather Coverly who is our PR and Publicity Officer, Gordon Jackson, our GBC representative and Tony Smith, our Pirbright Institute representative and, of course, Barbara Carr, our Secretary and Julie Emmerson, our Treasurer.
 Remotely from Dorset we still enjoy the skills of Carolyn and Chris Guest who look after our website.
 I am so grateful to them all for their commitment to the Wildlife Area and all their hard work throughout the year on your behalf.